aragon/hack/docs/guides-agent-app.md

 - The third is the name of the method being executed in the app: In our case the method is [`vote`](https://wiki.aragon.org/dev/apps/voting/index.html#casting-votes).

-- The remaining arguments are the arguments which the method -- in our case `vote` -- will be exectuted with.
+- The remaining arguments are the arguments which the method -- in our case `vote` -- will be executed with.
 We are passing in three: `1`,  `true` and  `true`.

     - The first (`1`) is the id for the vote we want to interact with.
 This is always an integer.
 Vote ids start at 0 and increment by 1 each time a vote is created.